 To be greatly surprised that Detroit is not actually emptying out, that not everyone is leaving who can -- not to mention the few people *gasp!* moving there -- I don't recall Temple having mentioned any of the latter -- ah say ah say to be greatly surprised here, one must be pretty ignorant not only about Detroit specifically, but also about the way cities work in general, not to mention about some pretty universal constants in human habits and behavior.
 Julien Temple has lived on this planet for over 56 years, and has worked in the UK, in Los Angeles and New York and other cities as well, now including Detroit.
 One would've thought that as a movie director he would have had his eyes open at least part of that time.
 Maybe not.
 Let me run it down for Julien:

-"Hell, I was born here, and I was raised here, and goddamn it, I'm gonna die here!
+"Hell, I was born here, and I was raised here, and goddamn it, I'm a-gonna die here!
 And no sidewindin', bushwhackin', hornswogglin' cracker croaker is gonna ruin my biscuit-cutter!
 Rahruhruh!"

 These Gabbys are everywhere, and their grim determination to by God stay everywhere they are, combined with the entreprenurial spirit of those who move into and renovate the places left by the discouraged, and with the application of governmental grant money, and with the influx of people just looking for plain old cheap rent and small mortgages, turn urban jungles into boomtowns: in Temple's hometown of London, and in New York, to name a couple of recent examples, and in Cleveland, to name another close enough to Detroit that plenty of Detroiters have easily been able to observe how it's done.

 Again: what on Earth has Julien been observing?
 (Not economic cycles, one presumes.)
 Requiem?
 The mind boggles.